kanpov/Arctree/README.md

      // Highly not recommended to configure on your own if you don't know what you're doing.
     .minimumSize(...)
      // An ImmutableList of TreeDecorators for this tree.
 Optional (empty by default).
-     // Recommended to create using the ArctreeCreator.decorators helper method .decorators(ArctreeCreator.decoratorList(...))
+     // Recommended to create using the ArctreeCreator.decoratorList helper method .decorators(ArctreeCreator.decoratorList(...))
      // The BlockStateProvider for the dirt generated underneath the tree.
 Optional.
     .dirtProvider(...)